 You are invited for a free consultation to discuss your case and express your concerns.
 Our legal team have vast experience of defending in cases such as yours and are here to support and guide you.

 During the session, you can express your concerns and ask questions about what the outcome of any trial may be.
 It’s also a chance for you to learn about what we might be able to do for you in terms of getting your case dismissed.

-You can complete our contact form or call us on 0208 888 5225 to arrange to meet us in person or over the phone.
-Also, we can look into arranging legal aid for you.
-If for some reason, you do not qualify, it’s important to note that our fees are highly competitive and we don’t add on unexpected charges, wherever possible.
+Please contact us to arrange to meet us in person or over the phone.
+Also, we can look into arranging Legal Aid for you.
+If for some reason, you do not qualify, it’s important to note that our fees are highly competitive and we don’t add on unexpected charges.